jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (b) in the case of a business decision, by the Minister:
   (c) in the case of a fishing quota decision, by the Minister and the Minister of Fisheries:
   (d) in the case of a decision that is in more than 1 of the above categories, by all of the Ministers that are relevant to those categories.
-(2) However, a Minister or Ministers may delegate the power to decide (see section 32).
+(2) However, see section 32 (which relates to delegation of powers and functions).

 ### 25 Granting or refusal of consent
 (1) A consent under this Act may be—